-An example of the typical slopes encountered within the survey corridor has been provided by the survey contractor and shown in the bottom panel of Figure 3-1 The zones were derived from the geological zonation and then refined taking into account the shipping patterns.
+An example of the typical slopes encountered within the survey corridor has been provided by the survey contractor and shown in Table 3-1.
+The zones were derived from the geological zonation and then refined taking into account the shipping patterns.
 The bathymetry profile of the cable route is displayed in Figure 3-2.

-Figure 3-2 Bathymetric Profile along the Cable Route Centreline (East to West)
+Figure 3-2 Bathymetric Profile along the Cable Route Centreline (West - East)